 In personal budgeting, the first step is to know how to plan a budget.

-Below, we’ll look at the basics involved in personal budgeting.
+Below, we’ll look at the basics involved in preparing a personal budget.

 The first step in preparing a budget is to determine your income.
 If you are preparing a monthly budget, start by establishing your monthly income.

 If you are salaried, figuring out your monthly income is simple because you only need to look at your payslip.